About

 PhD (prospective) commenced.

-Te Ika-a-Akoranga, (permanent installation), commission by JWT Auckland and Letting Space, June 2014-present, J. Walter Thompson Office, Auckland and online.
+Te Ika-a-Akoranga, (artwork installation), commission by JWT Auckland and Letting Space, June 2014-2019, J. Walter Thompson Office, Auckland and online.
 Curators: Sophie Jerram and Mark Amery.

 Wunderrūma: New Zealand Jewellery, The Dowse Art Museum, 21 June – 28 September 2014